Bank of England tells banks to use excess capital to help customers

-British banks should use their substantial capital and liquidity buffers to support the economy hit by the coronavirus pandemic, the Bank of England said on Monday.
-The BoE's Prudential Regulation Authority (PRA) said it expects banks to focus on continuing to support customers.
+British banks should use their substantial capital and liquidity buffers to support the economy in view of the hit it has taken from the coronavirus pandemic, the Bank of England said on Monday.
+The British central bank's Prudential Regulation Authority (PRA) said it expected banks to focus on continuing to support customers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)